nishanc/flask-api-boilerplate/README.md

 Check database and respective collection to verify.
 ## Step 5 (Test GET Method)

 Now let's retrieve the record we just added.
-Sent a `GET` request to `http://127.0.0.1:5000/get/90030072`, if everything is configured properly you should get,
+Send a `GET` request to `http://127.0.0.1:5000/get/90030072`, if everything is configured properly you should get,
 ```
 [
     {